 Men are not supposed to suffer from depression; it’s not within our DNA.

-Depression is an illness, depression doesn’t discriminate, it finds it home in anyone, and we never know when it may strike and to whom.
-The frightening thought is that it may live you.
+Depression is an illness, depression doesn’t discriminate, we never know when it may strike and to whom.
+The frightening thought is that it may live in you.

 Here is a sobering thought for all men: